balena-os/iot-gate-imx8plus-flashtools/README.md

 ```

 By default the container image is built to run on x86 hosts.
 If you would like to build and run the container image on an armv7 device, please use `./run_container.sh -a armv7 ...`.
+The same, aarch64 devices can build and run the container by running `./run_container.sh -a aarch64 ...`.
+The `aarch64` configuration is reported to work from Ubuntu in Parallels on Apple M3 Sillicon.

 ### Support